Cucumber in Rust 0.7 – Beginner’s Tutorial

 };

 This step defines the text, that we want to encrypt using the When step from above.
 Here, the text is derived from the feature file by matching the regular expression in r# and the enclosing capture group ([\w,\s,!]+).
 The value, that was read by the capture group, goes to the closure parameter after world, in this case text_to_encrypt.
 Note that the „r“ in r# stands for „raw string“ instead of „regular expression“.
 Raw strings are a means to spare us from copious amounts of escape slashes within the regular expression string; otherwise, they are regular strings.
 I won’t go into too much detail here.
-If you want to learn more about them, check out this post.
+If you want to learn more about them, check out this post about raw string literals.

 By using the regular expression above, we could have written the steps in our feature file like the following: